Braziliant business! Arsenal's new Samba stars Willian & Gabriel hit the ground gunning | Goal.com

 A move that started at the back, with Bernd Leno, Gabriel, Granit Xhaka and Hector Bellerin all involved before Mohamed Elneny’s charge forward ended with Willian picking up possession.

-The Brazilian sprayed a wonderful cross-field pass to Aubameyang, who drove forward from the left and curled an unstoppable shot into the far corner to open his account for the new season.
+The Brazilian sprayed a wonderful cross-field pass to Aubameyang, who surged forward from the left and curled an unstoppable shot into the far corner to open his account for the new season.

 Arsenal could have had more in the final half hour, with Aubameyang having an effort cleared off the line and Lacazette also going close.